quang-do-se/spring-cert/02-aspect-oriented-programming-aop.md

 - `execution`: For matching method execution join points.
 This is the primary pointcut designator to use when working with Spring AOP.

 - `within`: Limits matching to join points within certain types (the execution of a method declared within a matching type when using Spring AOP).
+This is used to match all the JoinPoint methods in a given class, package, or sub-package.

 - `this`: Limits matching to join points (the execution of methods when using Spring AOP) where the bean reference (Spring AOP proxy) is an instance of the given type.